-Litigation paralegals provide invaluable aid to legal profession and the litigation process.
-Litigation paralegals are the backbone of the pre litigation and trial teams, coordinating the thousands of details that must be accomplished before, during and after trial.
-Below is an delineate of the major duties and household tasks of the litigation paralegal from investigation through to a high court appeal.
+Litigation paralegals provide an invaluable aid to the legal profession and the litigation process.
+Litigation paralegals are the backbone of the pre-litigation and trial teams, coordinating the thousands of details that must be accomplished before, during and after the trial.
+Below is a delineate of the major duties and household tasks of the litigation paralegal from investigation through to a high court appeal.

-Litigation paralegals often take the lead in pre-claim investigation.
+Litigation paralegals often take the lead in the pre-claim investigation.

 The paralegal’s role may involve locating and interviewing witnesses, taking witness statements, gathering documents and evidence, creating case investigation notebooks, organizing documents and creating a chronology of facts.
 Litigation paralegals on the Claimants side may conduct initial client interviews and perform initial case assessments.

-The majority of the litigation paralegal’s time is spent in discloser.
+The majority of the litigation paralegal’s time is spent in disclosure.
 Litigation paralegals aid in drafting interrogatories, requests for production and requests for admissions and other discovery.

 Paralegals on the defence side may track down knowledgeable persons within the client organization to help develop responses to interrogatories and other discovery requests.